pumpitupdev/pumptools/README.md

 ## License
 Source code license is the Unlicense; you are permitted to do with this as thou wilt.
 For details, please refer to the [LICENSE file](LICENSE) included with the source code.

+## Docker notes
+* What's the minimum driver version you need on the host?
+Is there also a maximum? -> offer different docker containers?
+* nvidia driver in docker container needs to match host driver apparently? -> confirm this
+    * offer different dockerfiles with different nvidia versions
+    * libmesa better alternative here?
+* dockerfile for sgl -> sgl repo
+* for the nvidia dockerfiles you need nvidia-docker installed
+* debugging container: check if GPU is accessible in container: `nvidia-smi`, `glxgears` to test 3d acceleration